timilehin-code/php_oop/readme.md

 # Lesson 1:

-- **classes** : class is a big object that contains a lot of diffrent information about something e.g variables and functions which are called propreties and method
+- **classes** : class is a big object that contains a lot of different information about something e.g variables and functions which are called properties and method

-- **properies**: they are variables inside a class.
+- **properties**: they are variables inside a class.

 - **Methods**: they are functions inside a class.

-- **Objects** : they are a refrence to class.
+- **Objects** : they are a reference to class.

 ```php